almahdir1/Multi-channel-DeepLiverNet2.0/README.md

 To extract the features from the 11 sliecse using pre-trained Swin transfomer please run the script "run_Swin_Fea_Ext.py"

 ## Ten Fold Cross Validation Classification
+TensorFlow: To train and test the Multi-channel-DeepLiverNet2.0 please use the script "train.py" and "test.py"
-To train a deep neural network using Swin transfomer features please run the script "run_train_10k_Fold_CV_classification.m"
+MATLAB: To train the Multi-channel-DeepLiverNet2.0 please run the script "run_train_10k_Fold_CV_classification.m"